bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Not like recently.
 Research-wise.

-## TxProbe paper  - Andrew Miller  - Coinscope  - Episode on Address Relay with Martin
+## TxProbe paper: Disclosure and Mitigations

 Speaker 0: 00:04:28